Selling a house before the mortgage is paid

 Should I pay off the mortgage or port it?

-If you are wondering what happens to your mortgage when you sell a home, you have two options: paying it off or porting your mortgage to another property.
+If you are wondering, ‘what happens to my mortgage when I sell my house in the UK?’, you have two options: paying off mortgage after selling the house or porting it to another property.

 Porting your mortgage refers to the process of transferring your existing mortgage deal onto your new property.
 You can find out all about porting a mortgage, and if this is the best option for you by reading our guide.